ryanlevell/adamant-driver/README.md

 ## 8. The DriverProxy Interface<a name="proxy-int"></a>
 ---
 The DriverProxy interface provides a way to supply custom [BrowserMobProxy](https://github.com/lightbody/browsermob-proxy#http-request-manipulation) settings before a test if the proxy_class parameter is set and [Injecting a BrowserMobProxy object as a test parameter](#inject-bmp) is injected.
-Note, if you manually set a proxy in DesiredCapabilties this will NOT be used and if the injected BrowserMobProxy is present, it will override the initial proxy.
+Note, if you manually set a proxy in DesiredCapabilities this will NOT be used and if the injected BrowserMobProxy is present, it will override the initial proxy.
 ```JAVA
 public class MyProxy implements DriverProxy {
 	public void getProxy(BrowserMobProxy proxy) {